The Ultimate Money Tree Care Guide for Good Fortune in 2022

-Money trees like high levels of humidity.
+Money Trees like high levels of humidity.
 But, they will survive in lower levels of humidity because they are so durable.
-Frequently mist the leaves, or place on a watered pebble tray to increase humidity levels if you live in a dry area.
+Frequently mist the leaves, or place them on a watered pebble tray to increase humidity levels if you live in a dry area.

-Money trees need nutrient-dense soil with excellent drainage capabilities.
-Peat-moss based soils are the best option.
+Money Trees need nutrient-dense soil with excellent drainage capabilities.
+A Peat-moss based soil is the best soil for Money Trees.
 If the soil seems to be retaining too much water, you can always mix in sand or gravel to increase drainage.

-Pruning is important for maintaining a healthy money tree.
+Money Tree pruning is important for maintaining a healthy plant.
 The smaller you want your plant to be, the more you need to prune it.
 Snip off any damaged or dead leaves just below the leaf node.
 They will quickly sprout new leaves after pruning, so money trees can survive accidental over-pruning.

 The money tree makes a beautiful addition to any home.
 It is a durable plant that is relatively simple to take care of.
 With a balance of direct and indirect light, high humidity, and the proper watering routine your money tree with thrive.
 Keep your tree small or cherish it until it reaches over 6 feet.
 Who knows, maybe it will bring you a stroke of luck.

 Check out our Money Tree in our Plant Shop!